leoniemclaughlin7/jenas-creations/docs/AGILE.md

 <br/>

 This epic resulted in users of the site having the ability to sort products by price, either low to high or high to low.
-Displayed categories that the shopper is browsing in the navigation bar.
+Displaying categories that the shopper is browsing in the navigation bar.
 It also handled the ability to search the site for keywords that would be found in the product name or description.

 <img src="../docs/agile_images/epic-sorting-and-searching-products.png">